USS Ulysses S. Grant: Decommissioning and disposal

 Ulysses S. Grant was decommissioned on 12 June 1992 and stricken from the Naval Vessel Register on the same day.
-Her scrapping via the Nuclear-Powered Ship and Submarine Recycling Program at Bremerton was completed on 23 October 1993.
+Her scrapping via the Nuclear-Powered Ship and Submarine Recycling Program at Bremerton, Washington was completed on 23 October 1993.

 Commemoration

-Ulysses S. Grants ship's bell is stored at the submarine base at Bremerton, where it has been used in retirement ceremonies.
+Ulysses S. Grants ship's bell is stored at Naval Base Kitsap, formerly Naval Submarine Base Bangor, at Bremerton, Washington.
+It has been used in retirement ceremonies.